fairnightzz/Discord-Login-Phishing/README.md

 9. Lastly, go back to your project and run `npm start`.
 When you click login, it will redirect to one of Discord's links.

+10. File an issue if you would like a production tutorial.
+Please star or fork to support more features

 ## Built with